uBlockOrigin/uAssets/.github/ISSUE_TEMPLATE.md

 ### Settings

-- [List here all the differences with the default settings]
+- [List here all the changes you made to uBO's default settings]